-■NOTE: If the journals are worn, replace the camshaft; then measure the clearance again.
-If it is still out of tolerance, replace the cylinder head.
+■NOTE: If the journals are worn, replace the cam-shaft.

 Inspecting Camshaft Spring/Drive Pin

 1. Inspect the spring and unloader pin for damage.

 ■NOTE: With the weight extended, the unloader pin should be flat-side out; with the weight retracted, the unloader pin should be round-side out.